-Ben Walker- 2nd in Department i/c KS3
+Ben Walker- Acting Head of Department i/c KS3

 Jo Russell – Full time teacher